How to Get a Driver's License in Virginia

 If you turn 18 before the 6 months is up, you don’t have to wait for the licensing ceremony, you can just take your Provisional License to DMV and they will give you your hard copy.

-So here is your cheat sheet of what it takes to get a driver’s license in Virginia at the earliest possible age:
+What it takes to get a driver’s license in Virginia at the earliest possible age

 - At 15 and 6 months go to DMV with ID documents and parents to take the test and get your learner's